Docebo Cost in 2026: The One Filed Rate Card

 What the AI Tier Actually Buys

 Docebo has positioned itself as the AI-native LMS, distinguishing against Cornerstone, SAP SuccessFactors, and Workday Learning whose AI capability is grafted on rather than designed in.
 The AI features that drive the premium tier are AI Author (automated course generation from source documents), Discover Coach (conversational guidance for learners through the platform), and Docebo Shape (skills-based learning path generation).
-Procurement guidance suggests the AI tier carries a 15 to 30 percent uplift over the base Learning Suite.
+Docebo does not publish the uplift for its AI-enabled tiers, so treat the AI premium as a negotiable quote line rather than a fixed percentage; the filed G-Cloud card covers the Elevate LMS, with AI bundles priced separately.

 Whether AI features justify the premium depends entirely on how L&D operates today.
 If your team builds courses manually in Articulate Storyline or Adobe Captivate and the production cost is the bottleneck (see the Chapman Alliance CPI-adjusted breakeven), AI-assisted authoring can pay back the premium fast.
 A 50 percent reduction in time-to-publish on a 20-course annual programme reclaims meaningful course-developer hours.